AbhijithGanesh/AbhijithGanesh/README.md

 </h2>

-- 🔭️ I'm a Web-Developer and a UI/UX enthusiast
+- 🔭️ I'm a Back-end and a distributed-computinh enthusiast
 - 🎇I'm a knowledge seeker & I love to learn new 💻 _Technologies_.
 - ✅ I'm learning about Kubernetes and Typescript